-Writer-director Hassan Hedayat suffuses his latest police drama, “Twilight,” with wintry melancholy and obsessions about death that lack development.
-Hedayat continues the adventures of bedraggled police detective Mohammad Alavi.
+Writer-director Hassan Hedayat suffuses his latest police drama, “Twilight,” with wintry melancholy and obsessions about death that, although initially fascinating, lack development.
+In this pic, Hedayat continues the adventures of bedraggled police detective Mohammad Alavi, previously played by crafty thesp Ahmad Najafi, who starred in Alavi films such as “The Last Port” and the TV series “The Detective.”
+In a twist for this farewell to Alavi, vet actor Ezzatollah Entezami is the dying sleuth, while Najafi is his nemesis.
 Average local B.O. take will be matched by a quiet Stateside four-wall run.